erg-sde/Wyncode/README.md

 Hello

-This message was left here by Eduardo Gonzalez.
+This message was left here by EG